All Episodes

 However, I think it's fair to say that it was not the British government that caused the cyclone and storm surges.

-It was not the British government that caused this brown spot fungal disease to spread through rice, and it was not the British government that paid the Japanese to drop massive amounts of bombs on Calcutta.
+And it was not the British government that paid the Japanese to drop massive amounts of bombs on Calcutta.

-British war cabinet responded with a small wheat offer for Western India, not Bengal, in exchange for Bengal exporting more rice to Ceylon, which was Sri Lanka.
+British War Cabinet responded with a small wheat offer for Western India, not Bengal, in exchange for Bengal exporting more rice to Ceylon, which was Sri Lanka.

-So look, the people who ruled India were not indifferent to Indians.
+So, look, the people who ruled India were not indifferent to Indians.

-The they weren't Genghis Khan.
+They weren't Genghis Khan.

 They weren't the Bolsheviks.